jhosephus/MusicPlayerJarn/README.md

 ### Presentation Layer

-It contains the componentes related to the UI, like screen/fragments, and its state, stored in a ViewModel.
+It contains the components related to the UI, like screen/fragments, and its state, stored in a ViewModel.

 ### Domain Layer